District 8 Jakarta

-District 8 Jakarta is a mixed development complex of 10 towers and a shopping mall named ASHTA at Sudirman Central Business District, and adjacent to the Sudirman Central Business District and the Senopati area in Kebayoran Baru, South Jakarta, Indonesia.
+District 8 Jakarta is a mixed development complex of 10 towers and a shopping mall named ASHTA at Sudirman Central Business District, and adjacent Senopati area in Kebayoran Baru, South Jakarta, Indonesia.
 It is developed and owned by Agung Sedayu Group (ASG).
 The tallest building of this complex is Treasury Tower.
 Total land area of the complex is about 4.8 hectares.
 The complex has a retail area of about 15,000 square meters, dubbed Astha shopping mall.

 The complex is being developed by Agung Sedayu Group.
 Most of its buildings were topped out by January 2017.
 The first Langham Hotel and Residence in Southeast Asia is located in the complex.
 A serviced apartment building is operated by Oakwood.
-As of October 2023, the fifth tallest building in Jakarta.
-Treasury Tower is located within this complex.
+As of September 2026, the fifth tallest building in Jakarta Treasury Tower is located within this complex.